GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	remote block describes 4 URLs, allocating 4 threads in the pool will permit some level of parallel pushing.

+	A value of `0` puts this remote into a persist-only mode.
+No thread pool is created and this node performs no pushes.
+Replication tasks are still written to the replication task storage, so that other nodes in the cluster sharing the same storage (with `threads` > 0 and `replication.distributionInterval` enabled) pick them up and perform the actual pushes.
+Note that, in this mode project deletions and HEAD updates originating on this node cannot	be replicated by other nodes, as they are not persisted to the task storage.

 	By default, 1 thread.

 remote.NAME.authGroup